 Israeli court extends Palestinian teen's detention

-Ahed al-Tamimi and her mother Nariman were ordered to be kept behind bars for a further five days by Ofer Court, located near the West Bank city of Ramallah.
+The teenager and her mother Nariman were ordered to be kept behind bars for an additional eight days by Ofer Court, located near the West Bank city of Ramallah, the Israel Defense Forces said in a written statement.

 Ahed's cousin Nour was released on bail for 48 hours.